russellmccloy/russellmccloy.github.io/_posts/2020-08-26-terraform-13-little-samples.markdown

 So in summary:

-- we have three resource group properties defined in our map.
+- we have three resource group properties defined in our map
 - we pass this map into our module
 - the module receives this data through the above mentioned variable
-- the module iterates through the passed in data and deploys three resource groups with three different names into three different regions.
+- the module iterates through the passed in data and deploys three resource groups with three different names into three different regions

 ```ssh
 An execution plan has been generated and is shown below.